roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Doris ****** byJust_Plain_Bob© "The odds are that Dorie and I will be back together when you see her at work on Monday.
+"The odds are that Dorie and I will be back together when you see her at work on Monday.
 It isn't a hundred percent certainty, but it is close.
 I may be wrong.
 I gave her an ultimatum and if she accepts it we will be back together.
 If she doesn't, we won't."

  "You do know that there will be several upset women if you and Doris do get back together don't you?"